Lincoln Cosmopolitan: Presidential state car

 In 1950, under the Harry S. Truman presidency, legend has it that Truman held a grudge with General Motors because they would not give him use of their cars during his run for the 1948 presidential election; thus, he chose Lincoln for the presidential state car.

-The White House leased ten Lincoln Cosmopolitans, built by the Henney Motor Company for Lincoln, and modified by the Hess and Eisenhardt Company.
-The cars were modified with extra headroom to accommodate the tall silk hats popular at the time, and were painted black.
-Nine of the automobiles had enclosed bodies, while the tenth was an armored convertible especially for President Truman.
-The tenth Cosmopolitan was 20 ft long, 6.5 ft wide, and weighed 6500 lbs, 1700 lbs heavier than a stock Cosmopolitan.
+The White House leased ten Lincoln Cosmopolitans, customized by the Henney Motor Company for Lincoln and further modified by the Hess and Eisenhardt Company.
+The cars were given extra headroom to accommodate the tall silk hats popular at the time, and were painted black.
+Nine of the automobiles had enclosed bodies, while an armored convertible was reserved especially for President Truman.
+It was 20 ft long, 6.5 ft wide, and weighed 6500 lbs, 1700 lbs heavier than a stock Cosmopolitan.
 All ten cars were outfitted with 152 hp V8 engines "with heavy-duty Hydra-Matic transmissions."

 In 1954, President Dwight D. Eisenhower had the Cosmopolitan convertible fitted with a Plexiglas roof that became known as the "Bubble-top"; it remained in presidential service until 1965.